iYadavVaibhav/stem/docs/2-Data-Engineering/data-frameworks-tools.md

 ## Apache NiFi

 - a framework for building data pipelines, used DAGs.
-- looks like informatica on the web.
+- looks like Informatica on the web.
 - NiFi allows you to build data pipelines using prebuilt `processors` that you can configure.

 - processors are -